 4. The Precision of Birth Chart

 The most important aspect of Jyotish Shastra is that it considers the place, time, and date of birth of a person while building their birth chart.
 A little error in these three details leads to an extremely big error while creating the chart.

 The most important elements in the individuals’ charts are the planets, which were in ancient times identified with lesser deities.
 Planets are termed Graha, that which possesses a person; hence the planets are seen as symbolic of the illusions (Maya) of earthly existence that obscure the individual’s divine nature.
 Each planet has acquired a set of associations, and its particular placement in the chart indicates a variety of strengths and weaknesses.
 Generally, only the ancient visible planets are utilized by Vedic astrologers, and thus one will not find Uranus, Neptune, or Pluto.

 6. Movement of The Moon

-Vedic astrology not only divides the zodiac into the 12 signs, but it also divides it into 27 lunar mansions roughly defined by the movement of the Moon around the earth every 27 days.
+Vedic astrology divides the zodiac into the 12 signs and divides it into 27 lunar mansions roughly defined by the movement of the Moon around the earth every 27 days.
 The planetary periods relate to the lunar mansions very much as houses relate to the traditional signs.
-The planetary periods are of varying lengths as they are related to the different planets.
-The place of the newborn in the cycle of periods is determined by the position of the Moon in Kundali – the natal chart.
+The planetary periods are of varying lengths related to the different planets.
+The newborn’s place in the cycle of periods is determined by the position of the Moon in Kundali – the natal chart.
 The recognition of these periods provides Vedic astrologers with an additional level of interpretation of the person’s life.

 7. Movement of The Stars

 Jyotish Shastra is known for widely using the stars and different constellations that one sees in the sky.
-As per Jyotish Shastra, the movement of stars plays a very important role in the life of an individual and decides on the important phases in his or her life, such as marriage, career, death, happiness, etc.
+As per Jyotish Shastra, the movement of stars plays a very important role in an individual’s life and decides on the important phases in their life, such as marriage, career, death, happiness, etc.

 8. A Spiritual Subject